G0ldenGunSec/OpenImporter/README.md

 **UpdateIcons Flags**

 `/icons:` :: Allows you to associate one of several pre-built icons with an arbitrary type in your database.
+Supported pre-built types are as follows:

+- database
+- application
+- server
+- user
+- users
+- user-plus
+- robot
-Supported pre-built types are as follows: database, application, server, user, users, user-plus, robot, egg (can I offer you an egg in this trying time?).
-Usage of this one is a bit trick, but in general is in a format of /icons:[pre-built type],[your custom type];[other pre-built type],[other custom type]...  so like `/icons:database,sccm_app;egg,sccm_administrator`
+- egg (can I offer you an egg in this trying time?)

+Usage of this one is a bit tricky, but in general is in a format of

+/icons:[pre-built type],[your custom type];[other pre-built type],[other custom type]...

+so like `/icons:database,sccm_app;egg,sccm_administrator`

 ## Example commands